Actipro/WPF-Controls/Documentation/topics/gauge/circular-gauge-features/frames.md

 ### Custom Geometry/ImageSource

-When the built-in background types are not flexible enough to achieve the look desired, a custom `Geometry` or `ImageSource` can be used.
+When the built-in background types are not flexible enough to achieve the desired look, a custom `Geometry` or `ImageSource` can be used.

 When [BackgroundType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundType) is set to [CustomBackgroundGeometry](xref:@ActiproUIRoot.Controls.Gauge.CircularBackgroundType.CustomBackgroundGeometry), then the `Geometry` specified by [BackgroundGeometry](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundGeometry) is used when rendering the background.